 City Council created this form to explain the Water and/or Sewer Agreement in more understandable terms and to ensure awareness of the existence of the Agreement.

 I already signed a Water and/or Sewer Service Agreement, why do I have to sign it again?

 When an owner signs a Water and/or Sewer Agreement, he/she agrees to sign any and every successive Water and/or Sewer Service Agreement and Annexation Petition.
 The City Attorney requires the City to obtain new agreements when substantial changes are made to the agreement.
-The agreement on file must be dated 7/17/09 or later to be considered valid.
+The City may require any property owner with an agreement dated before 7/17/09 to sign a new Water and/or Sewer Service Agreement.